I. Introduction

 1) Compelling Government Interests

 Thus far, the Supreme Court has only identified a handful of “government interests” it deems so compelling that they can justify the use of individual racial classifications in policymaking and administration.
-Foremost among them is remedying past intentional discrimination.36 Where courts have found government entities responsible for past harm, they are permitted to remedy that harm with the use of racial classifications.
+Foremost among them is remedying past intentional discrimination.41 Where courts have found government entities responsible for past harm, they are permitted to remedy that harm with the use of racial classifications.
 But the remedy must be narrowly tailored to past proven harm.

-Another prominently identified compelling interest is the goal of “promoting diversity.”37 This conception of diversity is a holistic one that includes, but is not limited to, racial diversity.
+Another prominently identified compelling interest is the goal of “promoting diversity.”42 This conception of diversity is a holistic one that includes, but is not limited to, racial diversity.
 Thus, in selecting student bodies, universities may consider an applicant’s contribution to the diversity of the student body, including, but not limited to, their religion, ethnicity, race, sexual identity, and so forth.
-Although technically good precedent, the Supreme Court’s recent decision ruling against Harvard University and the University of North Carolina’s race-based admissions policies makes this an unreliable ground upon which to base a race-conscious policy.38
+Although technically good precedent, the Supreme Court’s recent decision ruling against Harvard University and the University of North Carolina’s race-based admissions policies makes this an unreliable ground upon which to base a race-conscious policy.43

-Another interest that has been articulated, but has not yet been endorsed by a majority of the court, is an interest in avoiding “racial isolation,” and the harms that flow therefrom, at least in the K-12 context.39 It is unclear to what extent courts will permit racial classifications in support of this interest.
+Another interest that has been articulated, but has not yet been endorsed by a majority of the court, is an interest in avoiding “racial isolation,” and the harms that flow therefrom, at least in the K-12 context.44 It is unclear to what extent courts will permit racial classifications in support of this interest.

-Some members of the court have been open to other government interests, including a penological interest in safety within prisons and jails, although a majority of the court rejected this.40 It is likely, however, that the court would find that an overall interest in public safety could justify the use of narrowly tailored racial classifications, especially in the context of a public emergency.41
+It is likely, however, that the court would find that an overall interest in public safety could justify the use of narrowly tailored racial classifications, especially in the context of a public emergency.46

 2) Narrow Tailoring Requirements

-First, a narrowly tailored policy employing racial classifications is a policy that has been adopted after considering race-neutral alternatives.44 It is unclear whether those alternatives must have been attempted and tried, or whether they merely need to have been seriously entertained and evaluated (that is, exhausted and found wanting versus merely considered).45 But the consideration of race-neutral alternatives appears to be a critical aspect of narrow tailoring.
+First, a narrowly tailored policy employing racial classifications is a policy that has been adopted after considering race-neutral alternatives.49 It is unclear whether those alternatives must have been attempted and tried, or whether they merely need to have been seriously entertained and evaluated (that is, exhausted and found wanting versus merely considered).50 But the consideration of race-neutral alternatives appears to be a critical aspect of narrow tailoring.

-In recent decades, the Supreme Court has only upheld the use of racial classifications under strict scrutiny review a few times.46 In general, the main issue was whether the policy was “narrowly tailored.”
+In recent decades, the Supreme Court has only upheld the use of racial classifications under strict scrutiny review a few times.51 In general, the main issue was whether the policy was “narrowly tailored.”
 Because it is so difficult to survive strict scrutiny review, race-conscious policies designed to advance equity are often going to be less vulnerable to legal challenge and more secure if they avoid the use of racial classifications altogether.

 Example 1